Chirang district

 Chirang district is an administrative district in the Bodoland Territorial Region of Assam state in the North-East of India.

 Etymology

-The word "Chirang" has derived from Garo word – "chi" means water and "rang" means "rain".
-It may also be a copy of Tsirang District of neighbouring Bhutan.
+The word "Chirang" has derived from Garo word – "chi" means water and "rang" means "rain"..
 On the other hand, most of the people regarded the word Chirang is derived from the Bodo word Chirang or Sirang.
 Si means life and Rang means Money.

 History

 Duars

 Chirang district falls under the Eastern Duars which includes the region between the Sankosh River and the Manas River.
 Guma, Bijni and Chirang Dooars are three important Dooars in Chirang district.